CountryTk/Hydra/README.md

 You can also navigate the word list with arrow keys.

 # nltk installation
-After doing pip install -r requirements.txt you need to open up a cmd/terminal and follow these steps
+After doing pip install -r requirements.txt you need to open up a cmd/terminal and follow these steps:

 ```python```

 ```import nltk```

 ```nltk.download('punkt')```

 # Search function